hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 There are several type of nodes in the wICE cluster: normal compute nodes, GPU nodes, big memory nodes and nodes configured for interactive use.
-The resources specifications for jobs have to be tuned to use these nodes properly.
+The resource specifications for jobs have to be tuned to use these nodes properly.

 In general, the maximum walltime for wICE jobs is 3 days (72 hours).
-Only jobs submitted to the ``batch_long`` partition are allowed to have walltimes up to 7 days (168 hours), as illustrated below.
+Only jobs submitted to the ``*_long`` partitions are allowed to have walltimes up to  7 days (168 hours), as will be illustrated below.

 Similar to Genius, wICE uses Slurm as the workload manager.
 A Slurm jobscript for wICE will typically look like this: